Cathartornis

-Cathartornis ("Cathartes Bird") is an ancient bird of the Teratornithidae family.
-The genus contains a single species, Cathartornis gracilis, known from only 2 tarsometatarsi, 1 complete and 1 containing only the distal end, recovered from the Late Pleistocene La Brea Tar Pits in Southern California.
-Since then, no other fossils have officially been referred to the taxon, though some fossils assigned to Teratornis could be from Cathartornis and unpublished remains have been mentioned.
+Cathartornis ("Cathartes Bird") is an extinct taxon of bird of the family Teratornithidae.
+The genus contains a single species, Cathartornis gracilis, known from only two tarsometatarsi, one complete and the other represented by its distal end.
+Both specimens were recovered from the Late Pleistocene deposits of the La Brea Tar Pits in Southern California.
+To date, no additional fossils have been referred to Cathartornis, although some remains currently assigned to Teratornis may represent the former.
+Unpublished fossil material has also been mentioned in connection with the genus.